Altabeh/Simpsons-recognized-with-a-CNN/README.md

 does the job with all we have done so far up to an accuracy of ~ 94%.
 You might wonder why I pulled this magic number and not anything else.
 All you have to remember is that machine learning has a theory behind it, I'd personally like to call it (discrete) <b>Morse theory</b> in mathematics that has been sucessfull applied to many physics problems (A cost function is a Morse function, see <a href="https://en.wikipedia.org/wiki/Morse_theory" title="this">this</a> page for a definition).
 But practicaclly speaking, it is not quite Morse theory telling us what a good model is.
 It is all about <b>experimentation</b>.
 Well, yeah it is all experimentally verified with some nominal fluctuation due to noise and local machine performance, and etc.

 Any good model (as far as my experiments are considered 'legit'!)
 I stumbled upon tends to have more neurons in the finally hidden layers.
-Something like this would work up to an accuracy of 94.25% I talked about previously:
+Something like this would work up to an accuracy of 94.25% on the test dataset over 30 epochs using RMSprop as our optimizer:
 ```ruby
 #Model definition
 model = Sequential()